 This legal document is more readily accepted outside of Tanzania as proof of your marriage.
 This certificate can be obtained from the Registrar of Marriages.
 There is a fee of approximately 22,000 Tanzania Shillings for entry into the Register of Foreign Marriages and an additional 7,000 Tanzania Shillings 7,000 for the International Marriage Certificate.
 The Tanzanian Ministry of Foreign Affairs can endorse the International Marriage Certificate.
 While both the certificate and the endorsement are optional for US citizens & UK citizens, you should clarify with your spouse’s home country to verify if it needed in that country or for immigration purposes.

 The above is just a guideline and as laws/procedures may change at any time, it is best to check this with your consultant at the time of booking your wedding.
-We get lots of people enquiring about these issues when they have already booked their wedding but please understand that we are not a free information outlet but provide this assistance to our clients (for free) who choose to book their special day with us.

 Some Tanzania Wedding Packages: